godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | get_glow_hdr_bleed_scale()      |
 +-----------+---------------------------------+

-Bleed scale of the HDR glow.
+The bleed scale of the HDR glow.

 ----